ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/014-adjusting-sound-levels.md

 ### Audio Filters

-Ecamm Live'a Audio Filters window allows you to apply any installed AU Component audio plugins to the primary mic, secondary mic, or [Interview mode](../008-interview-mode/) guest audio.
+Ecamm Live's Audio Filters window allows you to apply any installed AU Component audio plugins to the primary mic, secondary mic, or [Interview mode](../008-interview-mode/) guest audio.
 To open the Audio Filters window, click the {% inlineicon hollowpuzzlepiece 35 inverted %}puzzle piece{% endinlineicon %} icon in the bottom-right corner of the Sound Levels window, or pick <samp>Audio Filters</samp> from the <samp>Window</samp> menu.

 ![Audio Filters Window](/assets/img/audiofilters.png "Audio Filters Window"){: width="340px"}